Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory

-In the available literature, only the Becchi-Rouet-Stora-Tyutin (BRST) symmetries are known for the Jackiw-Pi model of three (2 + 1)-dimensional (3D) massive non-Abelian gauge theory.
-We derive the full set of off-shell nilpotent ($s_{(a)b}^2 = 0$) and absolutely anticommuting ($s_b s_{ab} + s_{ab} s_b = 0$) (anti-)BRST transformations $s_{(a)b}$ corresponding to the {\it usual} Yang-Mills gauge transformations of this model by exploiting the ``augmented" superfield formalism where the horizontality condition and gauge invariant restrictions blend together in a meaningful manner.
-This superfield formalism leads to the derivation of (anti-)BRST invariant Curci-Ferrari restriction which plays a key role in the proof of absolute anticommutativity of $s_{(a)b}$.
+{\bf Abstract:} In the available literature, only the Becchi-Rouet-Stora-Tyutin (BRST) symmetries are known for the Jackiw-Pi model of the three (2 + 1)-dimensional (3D) massive non-Abelian gauge theory.
+We derive the off-shell nilpotent $(s_{(a)b}^2 = 0)$ and absolutely anticommuting $(s_b \,s_{ab} + s_{ab}\, s_b = 0)$ (anti-)BRST transformations $s_{(a)b}$ corresponding to the {\it usual} Yang-Mills gauge transformations of this model by exploiting the ``augmented" superfield formalism where the horizontality condition and gauge invariant restrictions blend together in a meaningful manner.
+There is a non-Yang-Mills (NYM) symmetry in this theory, too.
+However, we do not touch the NYM symmetry in our present endeavor.
+This superfield formalism leads to the derivation of an (anti-)BRST invariant Curci-Ferrari restriction which plays a key role in the proof of absolute anticommutativity of $s_{(a)b}$.
 The derivation of the proper anti-BRST symmetry transformations is important from the point of view of geometrical objects called gerbes.
-A novel feature of our present investigation is the derivation of (anti-)BRST transformations for the auxiliary field $\rho$ from our superfield formalism which is {\it neither} generated by the (anti-)BRST charges {\it nor} obtained from the requirements of nilpotency and/or absolute anticommutativity of the (anti-)BRST symmetries for our 3D non-Abelian 1-form gauge theory.
+A novel feature of our present investigation is the derivation of the (anti-)BRST transformations for the auxiliary field $\rho$ from our superfield formalism which is {\it neither} generated by the (anti-)BRST charges {\it nor} obtained from the requirements of nilpotency and (or) absolute anticommutativity of the (anti-)BRST symmetries for our present 3D non-Abelian 1-form gauge theory.\\